-Do not report the following on line 15 or on Form 8916-A:
+Don't report the following on line 15 or on Form 8916-A.

-- Amounts reportable on line 10; - Any gain or loss from inventory hedging transactions reportable on line 13; - Amounts reportable on line 16; - Amounts reportable on line 19; - Mark-to-market income or (loss) associated with the inventories of dealers in securities under section 475 reportable on line 14; - Section 481(a) adjustments related to cost of goods sold or inventory valuation reportable on line 17; - Fines and penalties reportable on Part III, line 7; - Judgments, damages, awards, and similar costs, reportable on Part III, line 8; and

-• Amounts included on Part III, line 28, Purchase versus lease.
+- Amounts reportable on line 10. - Any gain or loss from inventory hedging transactions reportable on line 13. - Amounts reportable on line 16. - Amounts reportable on line 19. - Mark-to-market income or (loss) associated with the inventories of dealers in securities under section 475 reportable on line 14. - Section 481(a) adjustments related to cost of goods sold or inventory valuation reportable on line 17. - Fines and penalties reportable on Part - Judgments, damages, awards, and similar costs, reportable on Part III, line 8. - Amounts included on Part III, line 28, Purchase versus lease.